 A note on fashion and purpose.

-Though I’ve shifted focus, fashion and sustainability still live in my heart.
-If an exciting, mission-driven project arises in that realm — I’m all in.
+Fashion and sustainability still live in my heart.
+Over the years, I’ve evolved and shaped a path that brings together everything I’m good at, from design to storytelling.
+If a mission-driven project arises in that space, I’m all in.
 I’d also love to be involved in a documentary or film project with purpose.
+I remain open to custom pieces and collaborations that align with my values.
 At my core, I’m an artist who wants to contribute to positive change.

 Let’s talk if you’re one of them.